geedotk/CS42448_T4_TEST2/README.md

 Inputs 7-8 have a typical full-scale voltage of 3.0Vp-p Outputs 1-8 have a typical full-scale voltage of 3.25Vp-p

-This schematic was created by examination of the the PCB; it was NOT used by Paul for the creation of the PCB, so there is no guarantee that this matches the PCB.
+This schematic was created by examination of the PCB; it was NOT used by Paul for the creation of the PCB, so there is no guarantee that this matches the PCB.
 Paul says that he created the PCB by directly placing the components, so he did not create a schematic for the board.

+Discussion of this PCB is at https://hackaday.io/project/2984-teensy-audio-library/log/187557-updated-cs42448-pcb-for-teensy-4x
+The PCB is available from Oshpark at https://oshpark.com/shared_projects/gVFy0fWQ